maks-sh/scikit-uplift/docs/index.rst

 * Applying any estimator adheres to scikit-learn conventions;

+* Almost all implemented approaches solve both the problem of classification and regression;

 * A lot of metrics (Such as *Area Under Uplift Curve* or *Area Under Qini Curve*) are implemented to evaluate your uplift model.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   about
+   install
    quick_start
    models
    metrics